Luz María Umpierre: Education and career

-She earned her B.A., with honors, in Spanish and Humanities from the Universidad del Sagrado Corazón in 1970.
+She earned her B.A. in Spanish and Humanities with honors from the Universidad del Sagrado Corazón in 1970.
 In 1976, she received her M.A. in Spanish (Caribbean Literature) from Bryn Mawr College in Pennsylvania, where she also completed her Ph.D. in Spanish (1978).
-Umpierre also completed Post Doctoral Studies in the Fields of: Literary Theory at the University of Kansas (1981-1982), University Administration (Recruitment and Retention of Minorities) as a State of New Jersey/Woodrow Wilson International Center Fellow (1986), and Management and Policy at the New School for Social Research, Milano School-Syracuse Campus (1995-1996).
+Umpierre also completed postdoctoral studies in the fields of Literary Theory at the University of Kansas (1981-1982), University Administration (Recruitment and Retention of Minorities) as a State of New Jersey/Woodrow Wilson International Center Fellow (1986), and Management and Policy at the New School for Social Research, Milano School-Syracuse Campus (1995-1996).

 After finishing her Ph.D. in 1978, Umpierre went on to teach at several institutions.
-She was the first Puerto Rican to receive tenure at the Department of Spanish and Portuguese at Rutgers University, where she taught the very first graduate-level course on Colonial Latin American Literature.
+She was the first Puerto Rican to receive tenure at the Department of Spanish and Portuguese at Rutgers University, where she taught the first graduate-level course on Colonial Latin American Literature.
 She also created the first courses on Caribbean Literature and Culture at Rutgers University, as well as one of the first courses on Latinas in the U.S. to be taught in the country.
-She was the first openly Lesbian Latina Scholar in Residence in Women Studies at Penn State University.
+She was the first openly Lesbian Latina Scholar in Residence in Women's Studies at Penn State University.

 Her presence as an open lesbian Latina academic at Rutgers was met with a conservative backlash.
-She was banned in 1989 from teaching at the university for her texts on the inclusion of Gay and Lesbian authors in her literature classes and also after speaking at the March on Washington, DC of 1987.
-This setback only reinforced her activism regarding LGBT Studies, as she's continued to be an activist for the inclusion of LGBT topics in academia.
+She was banned in 1989 from teaching at the university for her texts on the inclusion of Gay and Lesbian authors in her literature classes and also after speaking at the March on Washington, DC, of 1987.
+This setback only reinforced her activism regarding LGBT studies, as she has continued to be an activist for the inclusion of LGBT topics in academia.

 After leaving Rutgers, she worked as Head and Professor of the Department of Modern Languages and Intercultural Studies and Folklore at Western Kentucky University (WKU).
-It was while working at WKU, that Umpierre received the "Woman of the Year" award.
-She continued to work with the underprivileged and marginalised groups in society.
+It was while working at WKU that Umpierre received the "Woman of the Year" award.
+She continued to work with the underprivileged and marginalized groups in society.

-In 1992, she became a faculty member at the State University of New York –Brockport (SUNY) and was a Professor of Foreign Languages and literature.
+In 1992, she became a faculty member at the State University of New York Brockport (SUNY) and was a Professor of Foreign Languages and literature.
 Again, she was met with academic backlash for her activism for LGBT rights.
 In 1992, she was accused by SUNY of "exposing students to homosexuality" for teaching literature from a Homocriticism view and was suspended for two years.
 She subsequently became homeless, yet continued her work as an advocate for equality in academia.

 Umpierre eventually relocated to Bates College in Lewiston, Maine, where she was an Associate Professor for Classic and Romance Languages and literature, along with Women Studies in 1998.
 She also expanded the curriculum of this university to include adding courses dealing with Latina Literature and Culture, Creative Writing, and Latin American Studies.
-She eventually left Bates College of her choosing in 2002 to nurture her writing career and continue promoting activist causes.
+She eventually left Bates College in 2002 to nurture her writing career and continue her activism.